 Payment Gateway Options | More than 100 | Nearly 100 |

-At first look, it might seem Wix has the edge over Shopify for pricing since it offers a free plan and lower monthly fees.
+My Expert Take: Wix had the edge over Shopify in pricing because it offers a free site builder plan and lower monthly fees for ecommerce plans.
 However, to decide which of the two platforms provides more value from an ecommerce standpoint, we need to compare the available features in each plan.
 Wix and Shopify are close in pricing, but overall, Shopify’s plans provide more value per dollar, as you will see below.

 Let’s compare Shopify and Wix’s basic ecommerce plans.